 - 6 strips bacon

-- Preheat your grill or smoker for indirect cooking at 225 degrees F.
+- Preheat the smoker.
+Preheat your grill or smoker for indirect cooking at 225 degrees F.

-- Prepare your drumsticks by using a sharp knife to cut off the end of the drumstick leg, just under the bone joint.
+- Make the chicken lollipops.
+Prepare your drumsticks by using a sharp knife to cut off the end of the drumstick leg, just under the bone joint.
 Press the meat down, away from the end of the exposed bone so the bone forms a handle for the lollipop.

-- Season the chicken meat on all sides with the sweet rub.
+- Wrap the chicken lollipops in bacon.
+Season the chicken meat on all sides with the sweet rub.
 Wrap each drumstick in a piece of bacon and either tuck the ends of the bacon or secure with a toothpick.
 Wrap the exposed bones tightly with a strip of aluminum foil.

-- Place the chicken lollipops on the grill and cook until they reach an internal temperature (not touching the bone with the thermometer) of 135 degrees F. At this point, increase the heat in your grill to 375 degrees F to crisp the bacon.
+- Smoke the bacon wrapped chicken lollipops.
+Place the chicken lollipops on the smoker, close the lid, and cook until they reach an internal temperature (not touching the bone with the thermometer) of 135 degrees F. At this point, increase the heat in your grill to 375 degrees F to crisp the bacon.

-- Close the lid and continue cooking until the internal temperature reaches 175 degrees F. Brush the lollipops on all sides of the meat with BBQ sauce.
+- Add the sauce and finish cooking.
+Close the lid and continue cooking until the internal temperature reaches 175 degrees F. Brush the lollipops on all sides of the meat with BBQ sauce.
 Close the lid and continue cooking until you reach an internal temperature of 185 degrees F.

-- Remove the lollipops to a serving platter or cutting board and allow to rest for 10 minutes before removing the foil from the bones and serving.
+- Rest and serve.
+Remove the lollipops to a serving platter or cutting board and allow to rest for 10 minutes before removing the foil from the bones and serving.

 **This post was originally published in January 2018.
 We recently updated it with more information and helpful tips.
 The recipe remains the same.

 BBQ Must Haves